7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 15/_main_example_explanation.md

 2. 0 if read() hits end-of-file, or
 3. a negative number if read() encounters an error.

 The trickiest bit is in the function ```read_cmd([)```:

     len = (buf[0] << 8 ) | buf[1]);

 When you use the left bitshift operator on buf[0], which is an unsigned char (or one byte long), the bits are _not_ shifted off the left end leaving 0.
 Rather, buf[0] is first converted to an int type (probably 4 bytes long), then the bits are shifted left.
-An example to illustrate how the bitshifting(<<) and bit OR'ing (|) works is probably best.
+An example to illustrate how the bitshifting(<<) and bit OR'ing (|) works should prove illustrative.
 Suppose the length of the message sent to the C code is 258.
-That means the two bytes in buf will look like this:
+That means the two bytes inserted into buf will look like this:

      buf = [0000 0001, 0000 0010]

 Note that `0000 0001 0000 0010` is 256, but erlang split the length into two single bytes.
 When you specify `{packet, 2}`, erlang automatically calculates the Length of the message you are sending, then prepends two bytes containing the Length of the message to the beginning of the message.
-The other side can then read the first two bytes from stdin to get the Length of the message, then stop reading when it has received Length bytes.
+The other side can then read the first two bytes from stdin to get the Length of the message, then stop reading when it has read Length bytes.

 The question is how do you convert buf[0], which is the binary representation for 1, and buf[1], which is the binary representation for 2, back into 258?